 This North End home had a long history, beginning with an original farm house structure that underwent several additions between the 1950s and 1980s.
 While these additions provided much needed living space, they resulted in an incoherent floor plan that left no central gathering space for the family.
 Our client’s vision was to turn this house back into a home.

-The first thing to do is to clear all the property as it has a big space for the extension that is full with trees, dirt and garbage, we will be looking for the Land Clearing Companies in Va to clear the land and leave it ready for building purposes.
+The first thing to do is to clear all the property as it has a big space for the extension that is full with trees, dirt and garbage, we will be looking to clear the land and leave it ready for building purposes.
 The net effect of several additions over the decades was to move the “public” area of the home farther to the rear of the site, which included the home’s primary entrance.
 As you can imagine, this caused many first time visitors to try and enter the home through an unused porch entrance.
 Our goal was to keep the home basically intact, but make the structural changes (including the removal of the home’s middle structure) necessary to create a dining space, rebuild the area for a living room, and create a well defined entry to the home.

 If a picture is worth a thousand words, the photos below could constitute a novel the size of War and Peace.
 As it is, the narrative they portray is the real story behind this project.
 The short version of that story is that as we began our work, we discovered that the original foundation was disintegrating.
 As a result, one wall dipped by almost an inch and a half.
 Although it hadn’t been a part of the original plan, we proposed removing the old foundation as the first step to building a full second story to replace the former master bedroom/bathroom space.
 We’re happy to say that we shaved the budget to make this an affordable, albeit unexpected, alteration to our scope of work.